Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_audit_logs.md

 ### Docker agents

-For all docker agents a new volume has been added, which when mounted will save the log directory outside of the container.
+For all docker agents, a new volume has been added.
+Which, when mounted, will save the log directory outside of the container.
 All that is needed is to supply a volume argument to the start command `-v /path/outside/container:/logs`.

 ### Helm agents